Yeh Vaada Raha (film)

 Yeh Vaada Raha is a 1982 Indian Hindi-language romance film directed by Kapil Kapoor, starring Rishi Kapoor, Poonam Dhillon, Tina Munim, Rakhee Gulzar and Shammi Kapoor.
 Inspired by Danielle Steel's The Promise, this was the first Hindi movie where the lead female character is portrayed by two actresses (Poonam Dhillon and Tina Munim) through the use of plastic surgery.
 Jaya Bhaduri provided the voice for both actresses.

 Plot

-Vikram Rai Bahadur is the only son of wealthy Mrs. Sharda.
-While vacationing in Srinagar, he meets and falls in love with a singer, Sunita Sikkan.
-They make a vow to never part till death at the temple where they first met.
+Vikram Rai Bahadur, the only son of the wealthy Mrs Sharda, falls in love with singer Sunita Sikkan while holidaying in Srinagar.
+At the temple where they first meet, they vow never to part.

-Vikram's mother is against the marriage as she feels their business will suffer if Vikram marries penniless Sunita.
-Vikram and Sunita decide on a quiet temple wedding.
-On their way to the temple, they have a car crash.
-Vikram has a brain injury leading to a coma.
-Sunita survives but is badly disfigured.
-Sharda convinces Sunita that Vikram can't love her now and Sunita agrees to stay away from him.
-Sharda tells Vikram Sunita died in the crash.
+Sharda opposes the marriage, believing her family’s business will suffer if Vikram marries the penniless Sunita.
+The couple decide on a quiet temple wedding, but on the way they are involved in a car crash.
+Vikram suffers a brain injury and falls into a coma, while Sunita survives but is badly disfigured.
+Sharda convinces Sunita that Vikram could never love her in her condition, and tells Vikram that Sunita died in the crash.